Evolution of trust in structured populations: Abstract

 \section{Abstract}

-{The trust game, derived from a notable economics experiment, has recently attracted interest in the field of evolutionary dynamics.
-In a prevalent version of the evolutionary trust game, players adopt one of three strategies: investor, trustworthy trustee, or untrustworthy trustee.
+The trust game, derived from an economics experiment, has recently attracted interest in the field of evolutionary dynamics.
+In a recent version of the evolutionary trust game, players adopt one of three strategies: investor, trustworthy trustee, or untrustworthy trustee.
 Trustworthy trustees enhance and share the investment with the investor, whereas untrustworthy trustees retain the full amount, betraying the investor.
-Following this setup, we propose a two-player version of the trust game, which is analytically feasible.
-Based on weak selection and pair approximation, we explore the evolution of trust in structured populations, factoring in four strategy updating rules: pairwise comparison (PC), birth-death (BD), imitation (IM), and death-birth (DB).
+Following this setup, we investigate a two-player trust game, which is analytically feasible under weak selection.
+We explore the evolution of trust in structured populations, factoring in four strategy updating rules: pairwise comparison (PC), birth-death (BD), imitation (IM), and death-birth (DB).
 Comparing structured populations with well-mixed populations, we arrive at two main conclusions.
 First, in the absence of untrustworthy trustees, there is a saddle point between investors and trustworthy trustees, with collaboration thriving best in well-mixed populations.
 The collaboration diminishes sequentially from DB to IM to PC/BD updating rules in structured populations.
 Second, an invasion of untrustworthy trustees makes this saddle point unstable and leads to the extinction of investors.
 The 3-strategy system stabilizes at an equilibrium line where the trustworthy and untrustworthy trustees coexist.
 The stability span of trustworthy trustees is maximally extended under the PC and BD updating rules in structured populations, while it decreases in a sequence from IM to DB updating rules, with the well-mixed population being the least favorable.
-This research adds an analytical lens to understanding the evolution of trust in structured populations.}
+This research thus adds an analytical lens to the evolution of trust in structured populations.